Note to readers: In the coming months, we will regularly update this guidance in line with legislative movements.

 The United States’ legislative framework is a patchwork quilt of federal, state and industry regulations.
 While national laws such as the Health Insurance Portability and Accountability Act (“HIPAA”) and the Gramm–Leach–Bliley Act (“GBLA”) protect personal, identifiable information across the healthcare and financial verticals, there is no overarching and unified regulation for consumer data protection and privacy.

-This means, in effect, that the collection and processing of personal data in the United States is mostly unregulated.
-With no central directive from Washington, there’s been little push for US-based organisations to improve their data protection and privacy practices – unless of course, they operate in the European Union (“EU”) or otherwise fall within the scope of the General Data Protection Regulation (“GDPR”).
+This means, in effect, that the collection and processing of personal data in the United States are mostly unregulated.
+With no central directive from Washington, there’s been little push for US-based organisations to improve their data protection and privacy practices – unless, of course, they operate in the European Union (“EU”) or otherwise fall within the scope of the General Data Protection Regulation (“GDPR”).

 Interestingly, things are beginning to change, however.
 Inspired by international movements to improve privacy protections – such as the EU GDPR – states in the US are implementing their own privacy laws.

 Unlike a federal law, which applies to all US citizens, state laws solely protect their own residents.
 In line with this, lawmakers in each state can choose exactly what they want their law to cover, meaning each state’s rules differ slightly.
 Moreover, progress in passing these laws varies widely by geography.

 For organisations with a US-based presence – particularly an inter-state one – understanding the mosaic of regulations and their position in the legislative process is becoming essential for compliance.

 With that in mind, let’s dive into the current state of play.

 Thus far, only two states have officially enacted broad, consumer-focused data privacy laws.